AngryFender/Peeky-Blinkers/README.md

 ## ⚠️ Limitations

-- Only the non minimised apps can be swapped using Peeky-Blinkers
+- Only non-minimised apps can be swapped using Peeky-Blinkers